Overview of Aging

 When a person becomes old can be answered in different ways:

-Biological age: Biological age refers to changes in the body that commonly occur as people age.
-Because these changes affect some people sooner than others, some people are biologically old at 40, and others at later ages.
+Biologic age: Biologic age refers to changes in the body that commonly occur as people age.
+Because these changes affect some people sooner than others, some people are biologically old at 65, and others not until a decade or more later.
 However, most noticeable differences in apparent age among people of similar chronologic age are caused by lifestyle, habit, and subtle effects of disease rather than by differences in actual aging.

 Psychologic age: Psychologic age is based on how people act and feel.
 For example, an 80-year-old who works, plans, looks forward to future events, and participates in many activities is considered psychologically young.